Integration-Hub-DE/datafactory-automate-deployments/README.md

 #### Parameterize Environment-Specific Settings
 Resources such as Data Factory names, Key Vault names, endpoints, and connection configurations should be parameterized to enable seamless deployments across multiple environments.

-Store secrets in environment-specific Azure Key Vaults and reference them through deployment parameters.
 Keeping secret names consistent across environments simplifies deployment and reduces configuration complexity.

+#### Use GitHub Secrets
+Store environment-specific configurations, identifiers, and sensitive values in GitHub Secrets or Azure Key Vault rather than directly in the workflow definition.

 #### Include Global Parameters in ARM Templates
 Global Parameters should be included in ARM template deployments to ensure configuration consistency across environments and simplify CI/CD implementations.